Trie, Digital Tree, Prefix Tree Basics and Visualization

 is stored twice.

-If we use a TrieMap for storage:
+If you use a TrieMap instead:

 TrieMap<Integer> map = new TrieMap<>();